Children's Museum of Stockton

 Overview

-The Children's Museum of Stockton is an educational experience from the moment young visitors step through the door.
+The Children's Museum of Stockton is a fun and educational experience from the moment young visitors step through the door.
 The museum features hands-on, play-based exhibits that will enhance a child's understanding of how the world works.
+It specializes in fostering social, physical, and imaginative well-being of all children who enter its doors.

 Destination Space is the newest Children's Museum exhibit.
-This spectacular new exhibit integrates STEM education and the inspiring story of a young Stockton boy who dreamed of becoming an astronaut.
+This spectacular new exhibit integrates STEM education and the inspiring story of José Hernández, a young Stockton boy who dreamed of becoming an astronaut and chased that dream to the stars.

-The Children's Museum also hosts special events and free admission days throughout the year!
+The Children's Museum also hosts birthday parties, field trips, special events, and free admission days throughout the year!

 Admission: